chrisdmacrae/atomic-algolia/README.md

 # Algolia Atomic
-An NPM package for running atomic updates to an Algolia index
+An NPM package for running atomic updates to Algolia indices

 ## How it works
-This package runs *atomic* updates to an Algolia Index. **What does that mean?**
+This package runs *atomic* updates to Algolia Indices. **What does that mean?**

 Simply put, this package reads your local index, and updates the *new* or *updated* records, while removing deleted records.